KannonZenetism/zenetism-field-physics/zenetism/MP09_time_death_and_glossary_ch22-24.md

 ---

-### 22.5 Modes of Return to Zero — Triple Dissolution and the Soul’s Descent into Infinity
+### 22.5 Modes of Return to Zero — Triple Dissolution and the Soul’s Drift into Infinity

 All things return to **Zero** —
 not always by convergence,